Localization of smooth p-power torsion representations of GL_2(Q_p): Preliminaries on smooth GL2(Qp) -representations

-\begin{cor} If~$A$ is a complete Noetherian local $\cO$-algebra, the abelian category $\cA_{A}$ is locally Noetherian.
-The Noetherian objects of~$\cA_A$ are precisely the finitely generated objects. \end{cor} \begin{proof} By Lemma~\ref{lem:Grothendieckcategory}, filtered colimits are exact in~$\cA_A$; so in order to see that $\cA_{A}$ is locally Noetherian, we only need to exhibit a set of Noetherian generators of~$\cA_{A}$.
-By Theorem~\ref{thm:noetherian}, the compact inductions $\cInd_{KZ}^G(V)$ are Noetherian whenever~$V$ is a finite length smooth $A[KZ]$-module, since the finite length quotients of~$A$ are Artinian rings.
-To see that these are generators, let $f: \pi_1 \to \pi_2$ be a nonzero morphism between objects of~$\cA_{A}$.
-We need to find a morphism $\cInd_{KZ}^G(V) \to \pi_1$ whose composition with~$f$ is nonzero.
-To do so, it suffices to choose~$v \in \pi_1$ such that~$f(v) \ne 0$, and then notice that it generates a finite length~$A[KZ]$-module, since~$\pi_1$ is a smooth representation.
-This concludes the proof of the first assertion.
+\begin{cor} If~$A$ is a complete Noetherian local $\cO$-algebra, the abelian categories $\cA_{A}$ and~$\cC_A$ are locally Noetherian.
+The Noetherian objects of~$\cA_A$, resp.\ $\cC_A$, are precisely the finitely generated objects. \end{cor} \begin{proof} By Lemma~\ref{lem:Grothendieckcategory}, filtered colimits are exact in~$\cA_A$; so in order to see that $\cA_{A}$ is locally Noetherian, we only need to exhibit a set of Noetherian generators of~$\cA_{A}$.
+By Theorem~\ref{thm:noetherian}, the compact induction $\cInd_{KZ}^G(V)$ is Noetherian whenever~$V$ is a finite length object of~$\cC_A$.
+Hence the system of generators

+constructed in the proof of Lemma~\ref{lem:Grothendieckcategory} consists of Noetherian objects, since $\cInd_{K_nZ}^{KZ} (A/\fm_A^m)$ is a finite length object of~$\cC_A$.
+This concludes the proof that~$\cA_A$ is locally Noetherian.
+The proof for~$\cC_A$ is the same, using the fact that $\cInd_{K_nZ}^{KZ} (A/\fm_A^m)$ is Noetherian in~$\cC_A$ (being of finite length), and in fact shows that~$\cC_A$ is locally finite.

-By Theorem~\ref{thm:noetherian}, the finitely generated objects of~$\cA_A$ are Noetherian, and the converse is immediate from the definition. \end{proof}
+Finally, by Theorem~\ref{thm:noetherian}, the finitely generated objects of~$\cA_A$, resp.\ $\cC_A$ are Noetherian, and the converse is immediate from the definition of a Noetherian object. \end{proof}

+We now discuss certain full subcategories of $\cA_A$, obtained by imposing finiteness condition on its objects.
+Recall~\cite[Defn.\ 2.2.15]{MR2667882} that a representation~$\pi\in \cA_A$ is {\em locally admissible}, resp.\! {\em locally finite}, if for every vector~$v \in \pi$ the $G$-representation~$\langle G \cdot v \rangle$ generated by~$v$ is admissible, resp.\! has finite length.
+On the other hand, Corollary~\ref{cor:noetherian} and Proposition~\ref{prop: properties of locally Noetherian categories} imply that an object of~$\cA_A$ is finitely generated if and only if it is Noetherian, if and only if it is a compact object of~$\cA_A$.